What is YoY?

 - YoY stands for “year-over-year” and measures the rate of change in a metric across two comparable periods.

-- The YoY can be used to analyze the annual growth in a company’s financial metric, such as revenue growth.
+- The YoY growth rate can be used to analyze the annual increase or decrease in a financial metric, such as revenue.

 - The YoY metric is most often used to determine the growth rate over the prior period, i.e. the rate of growth at which the financial metric grow by to reach the ending period value.